kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 *Passive-aggressive* is a type of a person who exhibits both sides of the passive and aggressive behavioral styles.
-Upfront they seem like they take everything other people throw at them, but then, if it doesn't fit their plans, they just flush other requests down the toilet and do what they want either way.
+Upfront they seem like they take everything other people throw at them.
+But then, if it doesn't fit their plans, they just flush other requests down the toilet and do what they want either way.

 In case of #ruby such behavior can be described through `rescue nil`